 When they dropped the rope on the West Side, we headed over to play in the big bumps on Way Out and Claires.
 Hunter was making snow on everything that was open on their steepest side, and we skied until our legs couldn’t take any more.

 The highlight of my day was meeting Tom.
 I noticed him several times over the course of the morning, and in the early afternoon I had a chance to pull up next to him taking a break on Belt Parkway.

 I was a little reluctant at first about prying, but my curiosity, and his willingness to talk, got us beyond any barriers pretty quickly.

 He was really a capable skier.
 I asked him how long he had been skiing.
 He said he’d been on his mono-ski for 15 years.
 Then he said something to me I’ll never forget.

 “Harvey, a wheelchair is a pain in the ass.
-Doorways, everywhere you go, there’s something in your way.
+Doorways, stairs, everywhere you go, there’s something in your way.
 On my ski, I can go where I want.
 On my ski, I’m free.”

 I’m choked up now just writing it.
 When I skied off, I couldn’t stop thinking about Tom.
 In some ways he embodies the spirit of Hunter and the whole damn Eastern ski industry.
 It’s takes a hell of a lot of determination to succeed.